 Unlike mezcal and tequila, there's no agave involved in making pox.
 This main difference between the spirits leads to further distinctions.
 The taste of pox is sweeter and more similar to rum than to mezcal or tequila.
 Also, the spirit is exclusively produced in Chiapas, whereas the majority of tequila comes from Jalisco, and most mezcal production takes place in Oaxaca.

 Here's an overview of how pox differs from tequila and mezcal.

 |ABV||19% to 60||35% - 55%||35% to 55%|

 |Proof||38 to 120||70 - 110||70 - 110|

 |Taste||Sweet corn and subtle smoky notes||Cooked agave, spicy, earthy||Smoky, earthy|

 The Mayan Spirit that lets you visit the underworld

-It's also believed that Mayan priests and warriors used Pox to visit the underworld.
+It's also believed that Mayan priests and warriors used pox to visit the underworld.

-Additionally, the timing to legally allow selling Pox outside of the native region was perfect.
+That also helped Sotol to establish a place in the world of liquors.
+And it certainly doesn't hurt pox, either.
+Additionally, the timing to legally allow selling it outside of the native region was perfect.
 Since 2012 you can get it more easily.
-A brilliant time to benefit from the success of Mezcal.
+Thaw was a brilliant time to benefit from the success of mezcal.